francois-rozet/dawgz/README.md

 Would you like fully reproducible and reusable experiments that run on HPC clusters as seamlessly as on your machine?
 Do you have to comment out large parts of your pipelines whenever something failed?
 Tired of writing and submitting [Slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) scripts?
 Then `dawgz` is made for you!

-Experiments, pipelines, data streams and so on relate to the general concept of workflow, i.e. a set of jobs/tasks whose execution must satisfy some ordering constraints.
-Workflows implicitely define [directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAGs) whose nodes are jobs and edges are their dependencies.
-Using a graph representation is particularly useful for scheduling and executing the jobs of a workflow while complying to the ordering constraints.

-The `dawgz` package provides a lightweight and intuitive interface to declare jobs along with their dependencies, requirements, resources, etc. Then, a single line of code is needed to execute automatically all or part of the workflow, without worrying about dependencies.
+The `dawgz` package provides a lightweight and intuitive Python interface to declare jobs along with their dependencies, requirements, settings, etc. A single line of code is then needed to execute automatically all or part of the workflow, while complying to the dependencies.
 Importantly, `dawgz` can also hand over the execution to resource management backends like [Slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager), which enables to execute the same workflow on your machine and HPC clusters.

 ## Installation